claranet/cloud-deploy-docs/source/rst/scripts.rst

 Scripts
 -------

-It's possible in Ghost to launch some custom scripts at every steps of the deployment process and the build process (bake image template).
+In Ghost, it is possible to launch custom scripts at every steps of the deployment and build process (bake image template).
 Here is an overview and a description of thoses scripts.

     - **pre_buildimage**: Script executed in the `buildimage` command before formulas provisioning.
-It allows you to prepare the source AMI before the execution of all your app feature formulas.
-It can be usefull in order to change package mirrors location for example.
+It allows you to prepare the source AMI before the execution of all of your application's features formulas.
+It can be usefull in order to change package's mirrors location for example.

     - **post_buildimage**: Script executed in the `buildimage` command after formulas provisioning.
 You can tweak and install custom system packages after the features provisioning.